-Joint ownership itself may be structured in different ways that may affect an estate plan.
+Joint ownership itself may be structured in different ways, which may affect an estate plan.
 Each type of joint ownership structure offers an undivided right to the use and enjoyment of the property.
 However, depending on the specific classification of joint ownership, the ultimate consequences of transfer at a joint owner's death may vary.

-There are three basic ways to open a joint account, and each of them has distinct implications for estate planning depending on your situation:
+There are 3 basic ways to title a joint account, and each of them has distinct implications for estate planning, depending on your situation.

-Tenancy by entirety: This is just like joint tenancy with right of survivorship, except that it applies only to married couples, along with same-sex couples in some states.
+Tenancy by entirety: This is similar to joint tenancy with rights of survivorship, except that it applies only to married couples.

-Tenancy in common: Unlike joint tenancy, with tenancy in common, when a joint owner dies, the joint owner's interest in a property will become part of the joint owner's estate and be passed on according to his or her will.
-A word of caution: Be careful in establishing a tenancy in common account, because it will likely lead to probate issues.
+Tenancy in common: Unlike joint tenancy with rights of survivorship, with tenancy in common, when a joint owner dies, that owner's interest in the property will become part of the deceased owner's estate and will be passed on according to their will.
+A word of caution: Be careful establishing a tenancy in common account, because it may lead to probate issues.

 Pitfall to avoid: beneficiary designations that don't match your will

-"That's why it's so important to coordinate the account titling and the naming of beneficiaries with your overall estate plan to make sure your assets are passed to your heirs the way you intend while helping to reduce estate taxes,” says Rosati.
+"That's why it's so important to coordinate the account titling and the naming of beneficiaries with your overall estate plan to make sure your assets are passed to your heirs the way you intend while helping to reduce estate taxes," notes Quinlan.

-"Overall, people shouldn't assume too much, and they should understand that there are no panaceas or magic pills for your estate planning needs,” Lubar says.
-“Make sure to get reliable advice from an expert in this area, and be thorough in reviewing your entire estate plan."
+"Overall, people shouldn't assume too much, and they should understand that there are no panaceas or magic pills for their estate planning needs," Quinlan counsels.
+"Make sure you get reliable advice from an expert in this area, and be thorough in reviewing your entire estate plan."